Website DIVISIONS (Over 600 articles to help you to grow in every facet of your life)

 Coach Price looked straight into his eyes and said, “The game is only half over Riegels, get out there and make something of yourself!”

 After the game, the Georgia Tech players said they had never seen anyone play with the determination and intensity that Riegels showed in the second half of the 1929 Rose Bowl game.

 Coach Nibbs Price was a wise man who valued a person’s life more than a game and gave Roy a second chance to prove himself and Roy took that chance and played the game of his life.

 About the author: Jimmie Burroughs is a motivational speaker and author who has been involved in teaching Christian Personal Development for more than 30 years.
-There are hundreds of articles to help you on this website, Website Contents ,in your person growth.
-Be sure to take vantage of the FREE offer to get the eBook “The 4 Pillars for Personal Development” while available.
+There are hundreds of articles to help you on this website (Website Contents) in your personal growth.